Union Rowing Club Masters Learn-to-Row Program 2026

 How do I get in to competing?
 The regattas are listed below.
 Should you and some of the other Learn to Row Graduates decide you want to attend regattas, you will start to train as “Novice Crews” and the club will support you with supervision/coaching/coxswains.
 You will train for Novice events at the regattas that offer Novice events for Masters.
 From the time you race your first race you will be able to race as a Novice till the end of Masters Nationals Champs that same year/season.

-Aoraki 1000m Regatta, Twizel, 1-2 Nov
+Aoraki 1000m Regatta, Lake Ruataniwha - Twizel, 31st Oct - 1st Nov

-Otago Championships, Twizel 13th-14th December
+Otago Championships, Lake Ruataniwha - Twizel 12th-13th December

-Canterbury Championships, Twizel, 18th-19th January
+Canterbury Championships, Lake Ruataniwha - Twizel, 16th-17th January

-South Island Championships, Twizel, 1st-2nd February
+South Island Championships, Lake Ruataniwha - Twizel, 30th-31st January

 Rowing is a fantastic sport which offers everyone the opportunity to start on an even playing field given everyone comes into it with no experience.
 Rowing has so many benefits from health and fitness, making lifelong friends, having fun, travel, competition (if you choose) and life skills such as resilience and teamwork.
 Thank you for your interest and we look forward to sharing our love of the sport with you.